 This is Freedom Outdoors first venture into this beautiful area, taking in some of the Eastern Suburbs finest Harbour beaches - Vaucluse, Neilsen Park and Rose Bay.
 Delightful paddling around a lovely shoreline with opportunities to swim at sandy beaches along the way.
 Safe landings and clear water, with the opportunity for coffee as we go.
 Wonderful homes, attractive people and heaps of history – you will fit right in.

 Spend a relaxing day on the sunny Central Coast.
 See Woy Woy Bay and Brisbane Water National Park - it’s lush bush to the water’s edge.
 Into Waterfall Bay then across to the western shore, where you can decide which home you’ll buy when you win the lottery!
 Explore Phegan’s and Correa Bays, before heading east to our secret lunch location - an island with a glorious west facing beach - bring bathers.
 Along the canals to an island devoted entirely to pelicans!
 Great day.

 Ningaloo Reef is one of Earth’s last remaining ocean paradises.
-Located near Exmouth in WA, it is 320km long and is Australia’s largest fringing coral reef.
-Running parallel to the coast and ideal for kayaking and snorkeling, with 500 species of tropical fish and 220 species of coral.
-Famous for its warm, shallow waters and huge variety of sealife.
 This will be our 11th trip to Ningaloo and our best yet.
 For the first time we’re including a historic tour of the Exmouth area and swimming with the whale sharks will be aboard the most luxurious vessel on the Reef.